equinor/appsec-fundamentals-authn-authz-cs/ex-11/readme.md

 # Protecting Web Api's - OBO

 In this exercise we will investigate how to protect web api's using the OBO flow (On Behalf Of).
+We will even add some .Net code to the mix, still free of charge 😀

+## Outline

 ## Outline